ev2900/OpenSearch_Local_Dashboard_Server/README.md

     * Replace ```<user_name>```
     * Replace ```<password>```

     You may need to update the OpenSeach dashboard image version.
 The image in [the sample](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/blob/main/docker-compose-no-ssl.yaml) is set to version 2.5.
-The version should be the same as the version of OpenSearch that your Amazon OpenSearch domain is running
+The version should be the same as the version of OpenSearch that your Amazon OpenSearch (managed service) domain is running

-3. Run the [docker-compose-simple.yaml](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/blob/main/docker-compose-simple.yaml) file start the docker container by running ```docker-compose -f <path_to_docker_compose_simple> up```
+3. Run the [docker-compose-simple.yaml](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/blob/main/docker-compose-simple.yaml) file and start the docker container by running ```docker-compose -f <path_to_docker_compose_simple> up```

 4. In you web browser navigate to [http://localhost:5601/](http://localhost:5601/) to access the OpenSearch dashboard